Philosophy and Ethics (PHIL)

 PHIL 480.
 Public Philosophy.
 3 Credits.

 Public philosophy is the process of engaging in philosophical reflection with non-philosophers.
 This course provides the opportunity for students to take existing work in academic philosophy and "translate" it into more accessible media.
 Students will write magazine articles, blog entries, opinion pieces suitable for newspapers, and engage in other activities that help philosophy expand past its home at the university.
 Prerequisite: 75 total credit hours.
-S.
+S, odd years.

 PHIL 491.
 Seminar.
 3-6 Credits.